 This can also make banking more secure, meaning important banking information, like a credit card sort code, remains safe from prying eyes.

 The non-bank business acts as an intermediary between the customer and the financial institution enabling users to access financial services in a timely and convenient manner without burdening the non-bank business with the same regulations as a licensed bank.

 How Does Banking as a Service Differ from Open Banking?

 If you are familiar with the concept of open banking, you might wonder how banking as a service is different.
 Open banking and BaaS both rely on application programming interfaces to connect non-banks with traditional banks.

 However, BaaS integrates financial services, whereas open banking merely integrates banking data.
 Open banking is primarily used in financial management apps.
+These apps may also include information about financial products, such as when you should use a bank statement generator.
 These tools allow users to see a bank account balance or other data from a bank’s system, but they don’t allow users to access services like payment processing.